 My pelvis expanded beyond what I thought possible, and out he came, into the arms of the fastest midwife, supporting me to take him.

-I’d only had him in my arms for a few moment before whoosh, out came the afterbirth, just about as fast as Zyah had whooshed out sucking his thumb!
+I’d only had him in my arms for a few moments before whoosh, out came the afterbirth, just about as fast as Zyah had whooshed out sucking his thumb!

 You don’t have to physically push.